15 Jul 2024 - by 'Maurits van der Schee'

 Source code: https://github.com/mevdschee/raylib-go-mines

 Raylib uses OpenGL for rendering 2D and 3D and this results in very high performance graphics.
 RayLib has a very nice and clean API.
 RayLib includes RayGui and I used that for the buttons and the little menu at the start of the game.
-I tried compiling with RayGui 5.0.0, which required wayland (which could be disabled with the "x11" build tag), but ended up using RayGui 3.5.0 as I needed no complex GUI.
+I tried compiling with RayGui 5.0.0, which required wayland (which could be disabled with the "x11" build tag), but ended up using RayGui 3.5.0 as I didn't need a complex GUI.

 Cross-platform support is available.
 You can compile for Windows on Linux is with the MinGW toolset.
 I tried to run the resulting Windows executable under Wine and succeeded.
 I even added some resource data (icon and such) to the resulting Windows executable.
 I used the winres (go command line) tool for that (see: https://github.com/tc-hib/go-winres).
 I also wrote a Makefile to create both the Windows and Linux (AMD64) executables from the latest Git tag.